skaanpolat/JavaCamp/README.md

 # JavaCamp
 altough all,
+one for all,
-one for all all for one,
+all for one,
 we are strong,
 we are one.